fishjam/dsh/README.md

 # Change list:
  - 1.change default shell from rsh to ssh
  - 2.add command parameter to provide login user name: -u | --user username
    - this is very important for me.
-So I can chaneg remote user without modify the group conifgruation file or ssh_config file on kerberos server.
+So I can change remote user without modify the group conifgruation file or ssh_config file on kerberos server.
    - Login user are considered in the following order:
      - 1.new added param: -u|--user username
      - 2.username@machinename in dsh configuration file(group or machines)